aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/save-csv-tsv-and-txt/trim-leading-blank-rows-and-columns-while-exporting-spreadsheets-to-csv-format/_index.md

 {{< /highlight >}}

-Here the first three cells or columns are blank.
-When you open such a CSV file in Microsoft Excel, then Microsoft Excel discards these leading blank rows and columns.
+Here the first three cells (or columns) are blank.
+When you open such a CSV file in Microsoft Excel, it discards these leading blank rows and columns.

-By default, Aspose.Cells for JavaScript via C++ does not discard leading blank columns and rows on saving but if you want to remove them just like Microsoft Excel does, then Aspose.Cells provides [**TxtSaveOptions.trimLeadingBlankRowAndColumn**](https://reference.aspose.com/cells/javascript-cpp/txtsaveoptions/#trimLeadingBlankRowAndColumn--) property.
-Please set it to **true** and then all the leading blank rows and columns will be discarded on saving.
+By default, Aspose.Cells for JavaScript via C++ does not discard leading blank columns and rows on saving, but if you want to remove them just as Microsoft Excel does, set Aspose.Cells' **[TxtSaveOptions.trimLeadingBlankRowAndColumn](https://reference.aspose.com/cells/javascript-cpp/txtsaveoptions/#trimLeadingBlankRowAndColumn--)** property to **true**.
+All the leading blank rows and columns will then be discarded on saving.

 {{% alert color="primary" %}}

-Prior to the release of Aspose.Cells for JavaScript via C++ 20.4, the default value of [**TxtSaveOptions.trimLeadingBlankRowAndColumn**](https://reference.aspose.com/cells/javascript-cpp/txtsaveoptions/#trimLeadingBlankRowAndColumn--) was **false**.
-Since the 20.4 release, the default value of [**TxtSaveOptions.trimLeadingBlankRowAndColumn**](https://reference.aspose.com/cells/javascript-cpp/txtsaveoptions/#trimLeadingBlankRowAndColumn--) is **true.**
+Prior to the release of Aspose.Cells for JavaScript via C++ 20.4, the default value of **[TxtSaveOptions.trimLeadingBlankRowAndColumn](https://reference.aspose.com/cells/javascript-cpp/txtsaveoptions/#trimLeadingBlankRowAndColumn--)** was **false**.
+Since the 20.4 release, the default value of **[TxtSaveOptions.trimLeadingBlankRowAndColumn](https://reference.aspose.com/cells/javascript-cpp/txtsaveoptions/#trimLeadingBlankRowAndColumn--)** is **true**.

 {{% /alert %}}

 ## **Trim Leading Blank Rows and Columns while exporting spreadsheets to CSV format**

-The following sample code loads the [source excel file](sampleTrimBlankColumns.xlsx) which has two leading blank columns.
-It first saves the excel file in CSV format without any changes and then it sets [**TxtSaveOptions.trimLeadingBlankRowAndColumn**](https://reference.aspose.com/cells/javascript-cpp/txtsaveoptions/#trimLeadingBlankRowAndColumn--) property to **true** and saves it again.
-The screenshot shows the [source excel file](sampleTrimBlankColumns.xlsx), [output CSV file without trimming](outputWithoutTrimBlankColumns.csv), and the [output CSV file with trimming](outputTrimBlankColumns.csv).
+The following sample code loads the **source Excel file** ([sampleTrimBlankColumns.xlsx](sampleTrimBlankColumns.xlsx)) that has two leading blank columns.
+It first saves the Excel file in CSV format without any changes, then sets **[TxtSaveOptions.trimLeadingBlankRowAndColumn](https://reference.aspose.com/cells/javascript-cpp/txtsaveoptions/#trimLeadingBlankRowAndColumn--)** to **true** and saves it again.
+The screenshot shows the source Excel file, the output CSV file without trimming, and the output CSV file with trimming.

 ![todo:image_alt_text](trim-leading-blank-rows-and-columns-while-exporting-spreadsheets-to-csv-format_1.png)